 Does landing a part-time job freak you out?
 Don't sweat it!
 More college students are working now than you might think.

-More than 40% of college students work 30 hours a week or more while also attending school.
+According to The New York Times, more than 40% of college students work 30 hours a week or more while also attending school.
 An even larger percentage works five to 30 hours a week.
 And these students are still kicking butt and attending classes.
 You can too!

 Sarah Landrum is an expert career blogger and the founder of Punched Clocks, a career and lifestyle blog helping professionals create a career they love and live a happy, healthy life.
 For more from Sarah, follow her on social media and subscribe to her newsletter.